Skip to contents

 $$ \sum_{k \in \mathcal{K}} w_k \, f_k(x). $$

 In practice, the exact sign convention used internally depends on the sense of each registered atomic objective, for example whether it is a minimization-type or maximization-type objective.
-The solving layer is therefore responsible for constructing a solver-ready scalar objective from the stored objective specifications and the requested weights.
+The solving layer is responsible for constructing a solver-ready scalar objective from the stored objective specifications and the requested weights.

 Atomic objectives requirement